 Anecdote 1 : After particulier

 2011 !
-I’m off with friends to Portugal, staying in Rua Do Norte in the center of Lisbon, and a few steps from the docks, right in the streets full of bars, clubs and other places of smelly debauchery!
-To resituate yourself: Watcha Out For This by Major Lazer has just come out and Sarko is still President of France.
-With Naïg and David, we decide one evening to go to the Gay Bar 106 to have a beer: pints are 1€, always in the good plans!
-We meet a bunch of chicks, and guys, and we end up dancing on the docks on DanceHall – a bit drunk – until dawn.
-There, our new friends offer us an after party: we accept.
-And there surprise: an after party, in Lisbon, that evening, it was obviously a dirty proposition, and this with a horror movie in Russian with Portuguese subtitles in the background.
-We quickly fled to the youth hostel to regain our minds!
+I’m off with some friends to Portugal, staying in Rua Do Norte in the centre of Lisbon, just a few steps from the quays, right in the middle of the streets packed with bars, clubs and other places of good-natured debauchery!
+To put you in context: Major Lazer’s Watcha Out For This has just been released and Sarko is still President of France (I’ll be damned if I’m going to read this again in 2023, I’ll be crying my eyes out!)
+With Naïg (who didn’t have any kids yet …!) and David, we decided one evening to go and have a beer at Gay Bar 106: pints are €1, always a good idea!
+We met a bunch of girls and guys, and ended up dancing on the quayside to Dancehall – a bit tipsy – until daybreak.
+I love Dancehall, and I was shocked to hear this kind of sound in Portugal.
+I’d been stuck on the big clichés of Fado; it’s no good, if the Portuguese do the same, we should be rocking out to Edith Piaf or Dalida!
+Then our new friends suggest an after-party: we accept, out of politeness of course, but certainly to have a big party.
+And surprise, surprise: an after-party in Lisbon that evening was obviously a dirty proposition, with a horror film in Russian with Portuguese subtitles playing in the background.
+We quickly fled back to the youth hostel to come to our senses!
+I won’t go into too much detail to avoid any embarrassment, but I don’t think I’ve ever been so happy to get out of an evening ah ah

 Anecdote 2: Cod farming